 In-depth long-form articles are an excellent way to explore complex topics and a range of ideas in a single post, but sometimes, people don’t want to read the marketing equivalent of Ulysses.
 In fact, sometimes they don’t want to read an article, of any length, at all.
 This is when visual content shines.

 Infographics, videos and even simple visual elements such as charts and graphs can add some much-needed spice to your content.
 In addition, they’re often easily skimmable, can illustrate highly complex ideas effectively and bring some color to your site.
+You can get started with infographics by using one of these five free infographic templates.

 Use Topic-Appropriate Language